 - Open the hood.
 Locate the hood release underneath the dash.
 Pull the lever until you hear the hood pop open.
 Next, you need to release the hood safety latch at the front of the hood.

 Your browser does not support the video tag.

 Connect the red clamp to the positive (+) terminal.

 - Connect the other red clamp to the positive (+) terminal of the car with a good battery.

-Connect the black clamp to the negative (-) terminal of the car with the good battery.
+Connect the black clamp to the negative (-) terminal of the car with a good battery.

-- Start the car with the good battery and let it idle.
+- Start the car with a good battery and let it idle.

-- Start your engine.
-If the car won't start the first time, check the clamps to make sure they are making good contact.
+- Start the engine.
+If the car doesn't start the first time, check the clamps to make sure they are making good contact.

-If your Chevrolet refuses to start, let the jumper cables connected for at least 10 minutes and try again.
+If your Chevrolet refuses to start, let the jumper cables be connected for at least ten minutes and try again.

-When you start your Chevy there is a high chance that a warning message will show on the Driver Information Center (DIC).
-Keep your Chevrolet running for at least 30 minutes or more to reset these warning messages.
+When you start your Chevy, there is a high chance that a warning message will show on the Driver Information Center (DIC).
+Keep your Chevrolet running for at least thirty minutes or more to reset these warning messages.